The process of selling your house can sometimes be complicated and time-consuming.

 However, you can prepare yourself for this part of the sale being sluggish and ensure you have everything in order at your end so you can keep your side of the bargain moving smoothly.

-Once you have received an acceptable offer from a buyer, you'll need to cherish them - particularly in a slow-moving market.
+Once you have received an acceptable offer from a buyer, you'll want to complete your sale as quickly as you can - particularly in a slow-moving market.

 So, if you still haven't found your new home several weeks after the offer was made, consider renting for a while to give you more time to scour the market.

-That will be music to the ears of your buyer, who should be able to move into your home quicker.
+That will be music to the ears of your buyer, who should be able to move into your home sooner.

 It should also be beneficial to you to get the sale completed as early as possible and ensure that your buyer doesn't get tired of waiting, opt to pull out and put you back at square one.